logotie/ExperimentGrammar/README.md

 A language run on the JVM.

-# Goals
-*Get it running basically and generating a form of bytecode using Java.
+I want to get it generating bytecode using Java.

-*Consume the bytecode using C++ and interpret/compile the program.
+Then consume the bytecode with an interpreter/compiler written in C++.

+# Features I am working on (ranked by importance):
+1. String assignment
+2. Number assignment
+3. Arithmetic expressions.
+4. for loops
+5. print expression
+6. if statement
+7. array

 ```
-string a="16"
+str a="16"

 num b=4